-If a second penalty notice is issued to the same parent in respect of the same pupil, the parent must pay £160 if paid within 28 days.
+If a second penalty notice is issued to the same parent in respect of the same pupil, within a three year period of the first PN being issued, the parent must pay a flat rate of £160 if paid within 28 days.

 A third penalty notice cannot be issued to the same parent in respect of the same child within 3 years of the date of the issue of the first penalty notice.

-In a case where the national threshold is met for a third time within those 3 years, alternative action will be taken instead.
+In a case where the national threshold is met for a third time within those 3 years, alternative legal action will be taken instead.